hiTechTeam/Telescan-iOS/README.md

 ![About Telescan](./docs/images/slide1.png)

-Telescan is a privacy-first iOS application that enables users to discover and connect with people nearby through their Telegram profiles using Bluetooth Low Energy (BLE).
-It operates as a Telegram extension, providing secure profile sharing without requiring direct internet connectivity for discovery.
+Telescan is an iOS app that allows users to find people nearby and connect with them through their Telegram profiles using Bluetooth Low Energy (BLE).
+It works as a Telegram extension, allowing secure sharing of profiles without the need for a direct Internet connection to be discovered.

+\*Development also planned for Android

 ## Features